 Foodie travels through the English Market

 I am obsessed with markets and the English Market in Cork is one I have read about and planned to visit for several years.
-The Cork English Market has a reputation for showcasing the best in local produce, artisanal bakeries, specialty butchers and the market holds tight to its traditions to provide a fantastic place to meet foodies with tons of events throughout the year.
+The Cork English Market has a reputation for showcasing the best in local produce, artisanal bakeries, speciality butchers and the market holds tight to its traditions to provide a fantastic place to meet foodies with tons of events throughout the year.
 There is also your pick of foods to grab and go or check out the cafe on the second floor.
-You can also pick up some fantastic boutique items from vintage shoes and clothes to lovely jewelry and much more.
+You can also pick up some fantastic boutique items from vintage shoes and clothes to lovely jewellery and much more.

 As house sitting boomers we have a huge affection for farmer’s markets and whether it’s Mexico or Ireland or any country we are lucky enough to visit we have to get to the local market to check it out.
 The English Market in Cork was one we had read about and were eager to visit as it has a fantastic reputation for being a real foodie destination.